zilishen/documentation/content/nginx/admin-guide/monitoring/diagnostic-package.md

 - NGINX log files
 - NGINX service information
 - NGINX process information
-- NGINX versions, dynamically linked libraries, and NGINX Plus api endpoints (if its a NGINX Plus instance)
+- NGINX versions, dynamically linked libraries, and NGINX Plus API endpoints (if its an NGINX Plus instance)
-- NGINX agent logs and configs if NGINX Agent is present
+- NGINX Agent logs and configs if NGINX Agent is present
-- NGINX app protect logs and configs if NGINX App Protect is present
+- NGINX App Protect logs and configs if NGINX App Protect is present

 It will not collect:

 - NJS scripts
 - LUA scripts
-- inspect for coredumps
+- Inspect for coredumps

-How to run:
+<b>Running the script:</b>

 The script requires superuser privileges.
 It needs to be run as root or with `sudo` and should have execute permissions.
 ```shell